krobelus/git-branchstack/README.md

 ## Motivation

 Sometimes I am working on multiple unrelated changes to a [Git] repository.
-Instead checking out a separate branch for each change, I prefer to do most of my work on a single branch..
+Instead of checking out a separate branch for each change, I prefer to do most of my work on a single branch.
+This [blog post] list some advantages.

-Git ships with [git send-email] which suits this workflow, however, many projects prefer to receive patches via pull requests.
+Git already supports this workflow via [git format-patch] and [git send-email], however, many projects prefer to receive patches as pull requests.
 To make proposed changes easy to review, you'll want to submit a separate pull request for each independent change.
 With a branchless workflow, the sole local branch typically contains multiple independent changes.
 To submit those upstream as pull requests, you need to create a separate topic branch for each change.
 Running `git branchless` creates the desired topic branches without requiring you to switch back and forth between branches.
-This allows you to submit small, independent pull requests while enjoying the benefits of a branchless workflow.
+This allows you to submit small pull requests while enjoying the benefits of a branchless workflow.
 After making any changes to your branch (for example by addressing review comments or rebasing on upstream changes) you can trivially update the generated topic branches: just re-run `git branchless`.

 ## Installation